UNIVERSITY OF FLORIDA HISTORY

 This shift involved reducing the number of undergraduate students and reallocating financial and academic resources toward graduate education and research initiatives.

-In 2017, the University of Florida achieved a notable milestone by becoming the first university in the state of Florida to rank among the top ten best public universities in the United States by U.S. News and World Report.
+A notable milestone in the University of Florida history was in 2017 when UF became the first university in the state of Florida to rank among the top ten best public universities in the United States by U.S. News and World Report.

 In the 2024 fiscal year, the University of Florida received more than $1.26 billion in annual sponsored research expenditures.